+- sales, marketing and public relations;

-- information technology and network and telecommunications systems support;
+- · information technology and network and telecommunications systems support;

+- operations and procurement;

 - human resources, payroll and benefits;

 - accounting and finance;

 - treasury;

+- insurance accounting and claims processing;

-- · tax matters; and
+- tax matters; and

 - administrative services.

 The Transition Services Agreement will generally provide for a term of up to two years following the distribution date.
 With certain exceptions, New Hertz and HERC Holdings expect to charge for the services rendered the allocated costs associated with rendering these services, and may include a mark-up for certain services.